 Religious Education

-Subject Leader: Miss Skitt
+Subject Leader: Miss Fenna

 At Airedale Infant School our Religious Education (R.E.)
 Curriculum is taught in line with the Wakefield Agreed Syllabus 2018.